fmi/java-course/05-generics/lab/README.md

      * Adds the provided parcels with the given label as a new item in the warehouse.
      *
      * @param label          the unique identifier of the parcel.
      * @param parcel         the parcel that should be stored.
-If the storage is full, the parcel can still be stored, if there is at least one item that can be evicted
+If the storage is full, the parcel can be stored,
+     *                       if there is at least one item that can be evicted
      * @param submissionDate the date when the parcel was submitted into the warehouse
      * @throws CapacityExceededException if there is no capacity left in the warehouse
      * @throws IllegalArgumentException  if the provided date is a date in the future, or any of the parameters is null